 We are also happy to mention that Cyprus Blockchain Association, founded and lead by Yiannis Meanalou, is among our partners as well!
 He expressed his vision towards the challenges that the blockchain community of Cyprus is facing nowadays:” Cyprus is considered one of the pioneers in the blockchain space.
 Our founders and members have been early adopters of the technologies and the cryptos.
-We have represented Cyprus in major global economic and blockchain events, such as the World Economic Forum in St. Petersburg, Japan Blockchain Conference, Decentralized Conferences and other major events all over the world.
-Cyprus is offering advanced educational studies via universities and institutional bodies, fintech and financial companies are already involved in applications such as payments, trading and certifications.
+We have represented Cyprus in major global economic and blockchain events, such as the World Economic Forum in St. Petersburg, Japan Blockchain Conference, Decentralized Conferences, and other major events all over the world.
+Cyprus is offering advanced educational studies via universities and institutional bodies, fintech, and financial companies are already involved in applications such as payments, trading, and certifications.

 The main challenge is the same as the universal target: the mass adoption and regulation.
 Companies started to commercialize solutions that will be used on everyday operations and the regulators have started following the space and issuing statements.
 Incentives have been given for startups, but the grey field of regulation is still a major worry for new initiatives wanting to have the benefit of the Cypriot financial system.”

-The partnership with Cyprus Blockchain Association is followed by the partnership with a Think-tank for Blockchain & Distributed Ledger Technology Applications – The Cyprus Blockchain Technologies (CBT) Ltd. which is a non-profit organisation established as a collaboration among academic institutions, local regulators, financial institutions and other technology associations and companies.
+The partnership with Cyprus Blockchain Association is followed by a partnership with a Think-tank for Blockchain & Distributed Ledger Technology Applications – The Cyprus Blockchain Technologies (CBT) Ltd. which is a non-profit organization established as a collaboration among academic institutions, local regulators, financial institutions and other technology associations and companies.
 Theodosis Mourouzis, founder and CEO of CBT, is part of an EU board for Blockchain applications representing Cyprus.
 Apparently, Cyprus is closer than ever to the approval a DLT strategy!

 By representing itself as a bridge of knowledge between academics and enthusiasts, their main purpose is to conduct cutting-edge research in the fields of Blockchain and Distributed Applications.

 We are repeating over and over again, that education is one of the most important fields to develop if you are talking about technology such as a blockchain.
-You need to educate first, explain and showcase the possibilities that this wonderful technology can have.
+You need to educate first, explain, and showcase the possibilities that this wonderful technology can have.
 If you will just raise a glass to the 4th industrial revolution!